-Fig Butter …Yum Yum!
+Fig Butter Recipe…Yum Yum!

-A friend of mine has a fig tree at her disposal and was nice enough to share a couple small bags of ripe figs with me.
-Growing up in the north figs were not part of our diet, but since moving to the South we have fallen in love with this sweet fig butter recipe.
+A friend of mine has a fig tree at her disposal and was nice enough to share a couple of small bags of ripe figs with me.
+Growing up in the north figs were not part of our diet, but since moving to the south we have fallen in love with this sweet fig butter recipe.

-I wanted to try fig preserves, but decided on trying fig butter instead.
+I wanted to try fig preserves but decided on trying fig butter instead.
 Little did I know finding a fig butter recipe would be so difficult.
 After hours of searching and a call to my mother, I finally decided if I wanted to make fig butter I would have to create a recipe myself.
 I spent some time reading fruit butter recipes and finally got tired of searching and shut my laptop and went to work.

 - 6 cups figs with stems removed

 - 3/ 4 cup sweet white wine or white grape juice

 - 2 t vanilla